-3.4 Communication procedures and standards
+3.4 Communication Procedures and Standards

-3.4.1 Strategy for ISO 20022 Payment Messaging Migration
+3.4.1 Strategy for ISO 20022 payment messaging migration

-SWIFT has recently announced plans to cease ongoing support of some categories of MT messages, used in cross-border and correspondent banking payments, after November 2025 and migrate them to the International Organization for Standardization (ISO) 20022 standard.
-SWIFT's end goal is to fully migrate all payments and reporting traffic to ISO 20022, allowing the community to use the same standard for all payments flows.
-A date has not yet been announced when the MT messages used in closed user groups, including those used for HVCS, will cease to be supported.
-Nonetheless, given SWIFT's end goal for full migration to ISO 20022 and the number of international projects underway, it is an appropriate time to consider adoption of the ISO 20022 standard in Australian payment systems.
+In 2018, SWIFT announced plans to cease ongoing support of some categories of message type (MT) messages used by payment systems globally, including by RITS, and migrate them to the International Organization for Standardization (ISO) 20022 standard by late 2025.
+SWIFT's goal is to fully migrate all payments and reporting traffic to ISO 20022, allowing the global community to use the same standard for all payments flows.